open-mmlab/mmsegmentation/docs/en/user_guides/4_train_test.md

 - `--work-dir ${WORK_DIR}`: Override the working directory.
 - `--amp`: Use auto mixed precision training.
-- `--resume ${CHECKPOINT_FILE}`: Resume from a previous checkpoint file.
-If not specified, try to auto resume from the latest checkpoint in the work directory.
+- `--resume`: Resume from the latest checkpoint in the work_dir automatically.
 - `--cfg-options ${OVERRIDE_CONFIGS}`: Override some settings in the used config, and the key-value pair in xxx=yyy format will be merged into the config file.
   For example, '--cfg-option model.encoder.in_channels=6'.
 Please see this [guide](./1_config.md#Modify-config-through-script-arguments) for more details.